openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 The ``flat-network-providers`` setting enables the Neutron flat network provider used in this example scenario and gives it the name of 'physnet1'.
-The flat network provider and its name will be referenced when we create the external public network on the :doc:`Configure OpenStack <config-openstack>` page.
+The flat network provider and its name will be referenced when we :ref:`Set up public networking <public_networking>` on the next page.

 The ``bridge-mappings`` setting maps the data-port interface to the flat network provider.